sydvny/sydvny/README.md

 - 👋 Hi, I’m Sydney
 - 👀 I’m interested in cats and coding
 - 🌱 I’m currently learning C# and Unity
-- 📬 Contact me at: sydvnyy on Discord.
 - 😄 Pronouns: She/Her
-- ⚡ Fun fact: A capybara can weigh up to 175 pounds

 <!---
 sydvny/sydvny is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.